In the absence of a current, the direction of propagation of the wave crest is equal to that of the wave

 which spectral wave components of the spectrum can be propagated in one sweep.
 This implies that all wave

-components with and are propagated in the first sweep, components with and
+are propagated in the first sweep, components with

 Since the group velocity of the waves decreases with increasing frequency, the higher frequencies